OpenSig/opensig-btc/README.md

 - **Create**: generate a new private key and optionally add it to your wallet.
 - **Sign**: sign any file with your private key and record your signature on the blockchain.
 - **Verify**: display a file's signatures from the blockchain.
-- **Info**: obtain private key, wif and public keys from any private key, WIF or file, or from a key in your wallet.
+- **Info**: obtain private key, WIF and public keys from any private key, WIF or file, or from a key in your wallet.

 ## Secondary Features
 - **Send**: create and publish a transaction to spend any amount from one address to another.